Different houseplants, different needs.

 Now, the needs of tropical plants and desert plants are obviously pretty different.

-This also holds true for the ideal temperatures that these individuals should be cultivated in.
+This is equally reflected in the ideal temperatures that these individuals should be grown.

 How cold is too cold for blooming houseplants?